gvwilson/thirdbit/src/fiction/santas/outline.md

 ### Act 1

--   Chapter 1:
-    introduce Finner and his conflict (he likes making things but is ashamed);
+-   Chapter 1 "We Meet Our Protagonist": introduce Finner and his conflict (he likes making things but is ashamed);
     goes to Gran-Granna Tumbly's house at the urging of his parents.

--   Chapter 2:
+-   Chapter 2 "Guests Arrive":
     discussion with Gran-Granna Tumbly,
     who clearly understands what Finner is hinting at and is not sympathetic (see her steely disposition);
     mention picture on the shelf of two santas (taken from behind on a mountaintop);